Last updated 14 January 2021

 Taranaki, was one of the mountains that fought for Pihanga’s favour and lost.
 Travelling through the night, he scarred the earth with a huge trail as he moved west.
 In his new place by the sea, he cried for Pihanga and his tears flowed into the trail, becoming the great Whanganui River.
 When cloud covers the mountain, Taranaki is hiding his tears.

 The scenic coastal route in Taranaki passes old battle grounds and historic Maori pa (fortified villages) that tell stories about the region’s history and culture.

-Surrounded by mountains and so large it is impossible to see across to the far shore, Lake Taupo was created nearly 2000 years ago by a huge volcanic eruption.
-According to legend, when the explorer Ngatoro-i-rangi first saw Taupo, it was just a huge bowl of dust in the ground.
+Surrounded by mountains, Lake Taupo was created nearly 2000 years ago by a huge volcanic eruption.
+The lake is so large that, standing on one side, you cannot see across to the far shore.
+According to legend, when the early Polynesia explorer Ngatoro-i-rangi first saw Taupo, it was just a huge bowl of dust in the ground.